 Many end-users like this functionality, but some question the key lengths.
 It’s an expected cryptographic question and is worth examining in some detail.
 I will walk you through it with a series of three blogs I will publish this week.
 Today is the first installment.

 OpenPGP is a standard that allows users to encrypt, decrypt, sign and authenticate data.
-It is an open standardized variant of PGP, available as a FOSS implementation in the form GNU Privacy Guard (GPG) and is most notably used for email encryption and authentication.
+It is an open standardized variant of PGP, available as a FOSS implementation in the form GNU Privacy Guard (GPG).
+Its most notable uses are for email encryption and authentication.
 Independent of the actual implementation, OpenPGP (and PGP) supports both symmetric and asymmetric cryptography.
 Today we will focus on the latter.

 Simplified cryptography primer

-To better understand what follows, a few very basic concepts of cryptography are required.
-In asymmetric or public-key encryption there are two main players: the encryption algorithm itself (RSA, ECC, ElGamal, …) and a cryptographic key pair.
-(There are also encryption/signature schemes such as PKCS#1, ECDSA and ECDH, but that is another discussion).
+To better understand what follows, we will cover a few very basic concepts of cryptography.
+In asymmetric or public-key encryption there are two main players: the encryption algorithm itself (RSA, ECC, ElGamal, etc.) and a cryptographic key pair.
+(There are also encryption/signature schemes such as PKCS#1, ECDSA and ECDH, but that is another discussion.)

 Each encryption algorithm is based on a computationally-hard problem.
 The mathematical transformation constitutes the operation that the encryption scheme can perform, encrypt/decrypt, whereas the keys provide the additional data.
-A similar statement can be made for signature algorithms where the operations are sign/ verify.
+We can make a similar statement for signature algorithms where the operations are sign/ verify.

-The two keys of a same key pair are strongly interconnected, this is a fundamental property of asymmetric cryptography.
-The keys must be used together to achieve different properties such as confidentiality, authenticity and integrity.
+The two keys of a same key pair are strongly interconnected.
+This is a fundamental property of asymmetric cryptography.
+A user must utilize the keys together to achieve different properties such as confidentiality, authenticity and integrity.

-Confidentiality is a guarantee the message is received only by the intended recipients.
-Authenticity guarantees the identity of the author, and integrity confirms both confidentiality and authenticity by ensuring that a message has not been modified in transit.
-(Click here for a brief introduction to cryptography)
+Confidentiality guarantees the message is received only by the intended recipients.
+Authenticity guarantees the identity of the author.
+Integrity confirms both confidentiality and authenticity by ensuring that a message has not been modified in transit.
+(Click here for a brief introduction to cryptography.)

 On to PGP

-All this can be achieved if, and only if, the secret key of a user remains uncompromised.
+We can achieve all of this if, and only if, the secret key of a user remains uncompromised.
 However, not all keys are created equal.

 In computer security, the length of a cryptographic key is defined by its length measured in number of bits, rather than being connected to the number and shape of its ridges and notches like in a physical key (say for your car).
 Provided that an encryption algorithm actually supports different key lengths, the general rule is that the longer the key, the better.

 In the next installment, we’ll look at suitable key lengths and how they compare.
 In a third installment, we will take on the 2048 vs 4096 key length debate then examine chip-based characteristics that define today’s YubiKey cryptography.
-And then wrap-up by looking at what Yubico has in the lab and how we plan to move forward.
+And then we will wrap up by looking at what Yubico has in the lab and how we plan to move forward.
 See you tomorrow.